johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 Of course this shouldn't be accepted without any critical considerations.
 Looking closely at the image, we can see that the predictions are good, but always a little "too late" (the orange graph is following the blue one).
 Therefore, the model can be used to predict values given that there is a momentum (the model is able to see that high prices today will most likely lead to high prices tomorrow etc.).
 What the model most likely won't detect is a crisis, a rapid fall of the prices!
+Still, I believe that this prototype has potential to be used as a baseline - enriching the data with social media content etc. it might be possible to "move" the predictions a little to the left on the x-axis (which means we'd actually be able to build predictions of the performance).

 ---